1972 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1972 Penny Value Guides

-Understanding the different types of 1972 pennies is more important than most collectors realize.
-We’re dealing with five distinct varieties, each with its own characteristics and value potential.
+Understanding the different types of 1972 pennies is more important than most collectors realize—we’re dealing with five distinct varieties, each with its own production method, mintage, and value profile.
+Knowing which type you have is always the first step before checking any price guide.

-• 1972 No Mint Mark Penny – Philadelphia mint, most common variety
+• 1972 No Mint Mark Penny – Philadelphia mint, largest production run

 • 1972-D Penny – Denver mint with “D” mark below date

-• 1972-S Penny – San Francisco mint, smaller production run
+• 1972-S Penny – San Francisco mint, lowest mintage of the three

-• 1972-S CAM Penny – Proof coins with cameo contrast
+• 1972-S CAM Penny – Proof coins with Cameo contrast (frosted devices, mirror fields)

-• 1972-S DCAM Penny – Deep cameo proofs with strongest visual appeal
+• 1972-S DCAM Penny – Deep Cameo proofs with the strongest, most intense visual contrast

 Also Read: Value Of Old Pennies By Year (1959-Present)